gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ---

-## Azure IoT Central Interface Properties
+## Azure IoT Central Properties

+Azure IoT Central properties are defined in Device templates.

 1. From Azure IoT Central, navigate to **Device template**, and select the **Azure Sphere** template.
 2. Click on **Interfaces** to list the interface capabilities.